peterramsing/lost/README.md

 ## Browser Support

 - [`calc()` grids](https://webdesign.tutsplus.com/tutorials/calc-grids-are-the-best-grids--cms-22902) work perfect on IE9+ with poor support on old Android browsers ([`calc()` browser support](http://caniuse.com/#feat=calc)).
+- With some polyfills (like the ones included in [Boy](https://github.com/corysimmons/boy)) Lost works perfect in IE8 as well.

 ### Other Projects